ken-okabe/vanfs/README-howFP.md

 [Conditional ](https://en.wikipedia.org/wiki/Conditional_(computer_programming))

 > ## Terminology
-> In  [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming "Imperative programming")  languages, the term "conditional  [statement](https://en.wikipedia.org/wiki/Statement_(programming) "Statement (programming)")" is usually used, whereas in  [functional programming](https://en.wikipedia.org/wiki/Functional_programming "Functional programming"), the terms "conditional  [expression](https://en.wikipedia.org/wiki/Expression_(programming) "Expression (programming)")" or "conditional construct" are preferred, because these terms all have distinct meanings.
+> In  [Imperative Programming](https://en.wikipedia.org/wiki/Imperative_programming "Imperative Programming")  languages, the term "conditional  [statement](https://en.wikipedia.org/wiki/Statement_(programming) "Statement (programming)")" is usually used, whereas in  [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming "Functional Programming"), the terms "conditional  [expression](https://en.wikipedia.org/wiki/Expression_(programming) "Expression (programming)")" or "conditional construct" are preferred, because these terms all have distinct meanings.

 In modern programming languages,  `if/else` is no longer a  **statement** but an  **expression** and  **operators** :